Sagara, Karnataka: Transport

-By road
+By Road

-From the state capital Bangalore, Sagara can be reached by road through NH-69. (via Tumkur, Tiptur, Arsikere, Kadur, Tarikere, Bhadravathi and Shivamogga) KSRTC, the state government transport, runs several buses from Bangalore, including Hitech volvo and night services.
-Sagara is around 360 km by road from Bangalore.
+From the state capital Bengaluru, Sagara can be reached by travelling on NH-48 upto Tumkur, NH-73 upto Banavara and then on NH-69.
+KSRTC, the state government transport, runs several buses from Bangalore, including premium Airavat class and night services.
+Sagara is around 360 km by road from Bengaluru.
 From the coastal side, Sagara is accessible by road through Agumbe Ghat or Hulikal Ghat roads.
 Bus service is provided by KSRTC and several private bus operators.
 Sagara is well connected by road with major cities and towns of Coastal Karnataka, and most parts of interior Karnataka, except for the Northeast.
 It is an important bus junction.
 From November 2013, KSRTC introduced city buses in Sagara city.

 By railway

 Sagara has its own railway station, known as Sagara Jambagaru (station code: SRF).
-There are trains that connect Sagara with Bangalore and Mysore and a passenger train between Shimoga to talguppa passes through sagara.
+There are express passenger trains that connect Sagara with Bengaluru and Mysuru and a rural passenger train between Shivamogga to Talaguppa passing through Sagara.